alvaloper/blog/_posts/2022-08-19-telegram-desktop.md

 ---
 layout: post
-title: How to install Visual Studio Code (VS Code) on Debian 11
+title: How to install Telegram Desktop on Debian 11
 ---

 >Telegram is a globally accessible freemium, cross-platform, cloud-based instant messaging (IM) service.
 The service also provides optional end-to-end encrypted chats and video calling.